h2oai/wave/website/docs/deployment.md

 You can run Wave apps behind any ASGI server, like [uvicorn](https://www.uvicorn.org), [gunicorn](https://gunicorn.org/), [daphne](https://github.com/django/daphne/), [hypercorn](https://pgjones.gitlab.io/hypercorn/), etc.

+To run your app using an ASGI server, append `:main` to the `app` argument.
+For example, if you were normally executing your app `foo.py` using `wave run foo`, and want to run your app using Uvicorn, use `uvicorn foo:main`.

 For more information, see [uvicorn.org/deployment](https://www.uvicorn.org/deployment/) and [starlette.io/#performance](https://www.starlette.io/#performance).